-Unsure how to brew loose tea?
+Unsure about brewing loose leaf tea?
 No need to worry.
-Brewing loose tea is easy if you start with fine tea, add high quality water and steep to your personal taste.
+Brewing tea is easy if you start with fine tea, add high quality water and steep to your personal taste.
 We have given the following general guidelines to get you started.
 Feel free to adjust the steeping time or amount of tea to your tastes.

 |Brewing in 12 oz.
 Pot||Quantity||Temperature||Time|